The Fourth Alabama Painting by Don Troiani

 Note: The 2nd New Hampshire Infantry was reorganised for three years at Camp Constitution, Ropewalks Barracks, on South Street, Portsmouth, Rockingham County, New Hampshire, on 21 May, 1861, dated 19 May, 1861.

-Dover, Strafford County, to Portsmouth, Rockingham County, New Hampshire, Company D, 25 May, 1861: The Dover recruits (99/101), under the command of Captain H Rollins, arrived by the Concord & Portsmouth Railroad at Portsmouth, Rockingham County, New Hampshire, in the morning on 25 May, 1861.
+Dover, Strafford County, to Portsmouth, Rockingham County, New Hampshire, Company D, 25 May, 1861: The Dover Volunteers (99/101), Company C, under the command of Captain H Rollins, arrived by the Concord & Portsmouth Railroad at Portsmouth, Rockingham County, New Hampshire, in the evening on 25 May, 1861.

-Manchester, Hillsborough County, to Portsmouth, Rockingham County, New Hampshire, Company C, 27 May, 1861: The Rifle Rangers (100) was ordered to proceed by the Concord & Portsmouth Railroad to Portsmouth, Rockingham County, New Hampshire, on 27 May, 1861.
+Manchester, Hillsborough County, to Portsmouth, Rockingham County, New Hampshire, Company C, 27 May, 1861: The Rifle Rangers (101) was ordered to proceed by the Concord & Portsmouth Railroad to Portsmouth, Rockingham County, New Hampshire, at 2 PM on 27 May, 1861.

 Camp Constitution, Ropewalks Barracks, on South Street, Portsmouth, Rockingham County, New Hampshire, 20 June, 1861: The 2nd New Hampshire Infantry was stationed at Camp Constitution, Ropewalks Barracks, on South Street, Portsmouth, Rockingham County, New Hampshire, on 20 June, 1861.